Delivering Low Carbon Infrastructure

 3. What is the outcome/impact of the targets?

-We are focusing on the UK and only economic infrastructure assets and systems will be considered: transport, energy, communications, flood defence, water, waste and science (National Infrastructure Delivery Plan 2016–2021).
+The research focussed on the UK and only economic infrastructure assets and systems have been considered: transport, energy, communications, flood defence, water, waste and science (National Infrastructure Delivery Plan 2016–2021).